bio

 I am a Ph.D. student at the Cyber-physical Systems Group at Aalto University, Finland, supervised by Prof. Dominik Baumann and Prof. Shankar Deka.
 I'm also affiliated with the Finnish Center of Artificial Intelligence.

 Broadly, my research interests are at the intersection of machine learning, computational statistics, and autonomous control.
 More specifically, I'm interested in exploring ideas that make learning-based methods safer, computationally lightweight, and more robust for applications in robotics and healthcare.
+Outside of this, I'm into photography, filmmaking, film-watching, and noodling on my acoustic guitar.

 link to CV